okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/main/index.md

 When an application needs to get a new access token from an authorization server, the user isn't prompted for consent if they already consented to the specified scopes.
 Consent grants remain valid until the user or admin manually revokes them, or until the user, application, authorization server, or scope is deactivated or deleted.

-> **Note:** The user only has to grant consent once for an attribute per authorization server.
+> **Note:** The user only has to grant consent once for a scope per authorization server.

 When a consent dialog appears depends on the values of three elements: